-Approved 12/11/86; Revised 4/22/04
+Approved 12/11/86; Revised 4/22/04; edited 4/26/23

 A thesis is written under the direction of a thesis committee appointed in a manner specified by the department or school.
 All thesis committees require a minimum of two people, a chair from the student's department/school and at least one other committee member.
-In all cases, the chair and majority of committee members should come from the student's department/school and have full graduate faculty status.
-Inquire with your department to learn your required number of members.
+In all cases the chair must have full graduate faculty status.
+The majority of the committee, which includes the chair, should have full graduate faculty status.
+Inquire with your department/school for any additional requirements.
 An associate member may co-chair a thesis with a full member.
 Proposed committee members who are not members of the Illinois State University Graduate Faculty must be approved by the Director of Graduate Studies.
 See the "Graduate Committee Information" section on the "Proposal Approval Form" to indicate the faculty who need approval to serve on the committee.
 A student must be admitted to a degree program in the Graduate School before a thesis committee can be appointed.